lly00412/lly00412.github.io/index.md

 ### 🔔News
 🌟Apr 2025 - Passed my dissertation proposal defense.
 🌟Mar 2025 - One paper was accepted to CVPR2025.
-🌟Jan 2025 - Given an invited talk at NYC Computer Vision Day 2025.
+🌟Jan 2025 - Gave an invited talk at NYC Computer Vision Day 2025.
 🌟Mar 2023 - One paper was accepted to CVPR2023.
-🌟Jan 2020 - Joined the Computer Vision Lab at SIT.
+🌟Jan 2020 - Joined the Computer Vision Lab at Stevens.
-🌟Dec 2019 - Given an invited talk in Neurips 2019 WiML workshop.
+🌟Dec 2019 - Gave an invited talk in Neurips 2019 WiML workshop.
-🌟Aug 2019 - Received AWS Machine Learning Research Awards.
+🌟Aug 2019 - AWS Machine Learning Research Awards.

 ---